tyler-cromwell/Mantle/arch/amd64/drivers/README.md

 # Drivers
-Contains code for drive hardware found on an AMD64 machine.
+Contains code for driving hardware found on an AMD64 machine.

 ## Contents
 - `i8253.c` - Drives the Intel 8253 Programmable Interval Timer.